LASIK Laser Eye Surgery

 - Hyperopia (long-sightedness) – a condition in which your ability to see up-close is affected

 - Astigmatism – a rugby ball shaped eyeball that can cause blurry vision

 - Presbyopia – a condition in which your ability to read is affected

 If you suffer from any of these refractive errors, speak to one of our consultant ophthalmologists (eye specialists) to discuss whether LASIK surgery may be the right treatment for you.
 Contact us for more information.

 How is LASIK surgery performed?

-LASIK eye surgery involves reshaping the cornea of your eye.
+LASIK eye surgery involves reshaping the cornea (the front surface of your eye).
 Before deciding on this treatment, we will need to assess your eyes to determine your suitability.

 You will have a thorough consultation with one of our specialists to discuss your eye and general health.
-We also will explain the risks and possible complications of the procedure.
+We also will explain the risks, possible complications and what to expect from the procedure.

 Before the treatment

 Before we begin, we will need to measure your eye to determine exactly what you need to correct your vision.